 Use this settings page to configure encoding options globally, for the current solution, or for any file or directory in your solution.

 If the file or directory encodings are not defined, then the project encoding is used.
-If the project encoding cannot be taken (for example, if a project is not yet created), then the global encoding is used.
+In case the project encoding cannot be taken (for example, when the project is not yet created), JetBrains Rider uses global encoding.

 File or directory encodings take precedence over the project encoding, which, in turn, takes precedence over the global encoding.

 Select the encoding to use when the other encoding options don't apply.